Sustainable Accommodation Spotlight: Kenyan Coast

 There is also many other optional activities you can get involved with this day, such as Golden Monkey trekking.
 This rare primate species is also listed as endangered – and Volcanoes National Park currently has two habituated golden monkeys’ troops that are available for visiting by tourists in the park, both of which make about 80 members.
 Golden monkeys in Uganda live in the bamboo vegetation towards the base of the volcanoes and habituation has helped them to overcome their initial shyness to accept their daily visit by researchers and tourists.

 Your next location is over the border in Kenya, your final country on this incredible itinerary.
-Connect through Entebbe direct through to the Masai Mara, and your authentic tented camp situated on the border of the Mara North conservancy.
+Connect through Entebbe direct to the Masai Mara, and your authentic tented camp situated on the border of the Mara North Conservancy.

 You will stay mainly at the lovely Serian ‘Original’ Camp, in semi-permanent under canvas accommodation.
 However one night will be at the unique under the stars room – ‘The Nest’ a beautiful treehouse tucked away in the treetops, a romantic night away or an adventure for the whole family it’s a fantastic option that starts the treehouse portion of your trip!